-- Respect your loved one's privacy.
+Respect her privacy.
 Close doors and blinds.
-Cover him or her with a towel or bathrobe.
+Cover her with a towel or bathrobe.

-- Encourage your loved one to do as much as possible.
-This will help to promote a sense of independence and accomplishment.
+Encourage her to take on as much of her own care as possible.
+This will give her a sense of independence and accomplishment.

-- Keep in mind your loved one's abilities.
-Give him or her enough time to complete each task; for example, brushing his or her hair or teeth.
+Keep her abilities in mind.
+Give her enough time to complete each task -- for example, brushing her hair or teeth.

-- Tell your loved one what you are doing before doing it.
-For example, "I'm going to wash your hair now."
+Tell her what you’re doing before you do it -- "I'm going to wash your hair now."

-- If your loved one can dress himself or herself, lay out the clothes in the order they are to be put on.
-Clothing that is easy to put on, with few buttons, is best.
+If she can dress herself, lay out her clothes in the order she should put them on.
+It’s best to give her clothing that’s easy to put on, with few buttons.